tugrul512bit/VirtualMultiArrayForMSVC/README.md

 # VirtualMultiArrayForMSVC

+This is MSVC-version of: https://github.com/tugrul512bit/VirtualMultiArray/wiki

+# Virtual Memory System For Arrays With Getters and Setters, in C++

 - Requires OpenCL for data transmissions between graphics cards & RAM, Vcpkg to install OpenCL.
 - Getters and setters use OpenCL to get/set data on graphics cards with seamless indexing
 - Data is cached in RAM with faster access for redundant accesses